riktenx/damage-counter/README.md

 - Counter now automatically resets when engaging combat with a different boss
 - Counter will no longer automatically reset when teleporting/running away from boss
 - Counter will still automatically reset when boss dies
+- Extra config option added to allow custom NPCs to be tracked by name

 ###### v1.4.4 - 08-Dec-2020
 - Bugfix for Giant Mole